skarfacegc/FlowTrack/README.markdown

 I'd love to know if you're using it.
 Questions?
 Bugs?
 Feature Requests?
 Open them as issues on [GitHub](https://github.com/skarfacegc/FlowTrack/)

 Take a look at the roadmap (below) for a rough idea of status.

-**Note:** I forgot to add protocol to the table view, it's in the develop branch now.

 Installation & Use
 ------------------